Monte Isola

 Respect

-Monte Isola has roughly 1,600 year-round residents who live with ferry timetables, island logistics and a seasonal influx that in peak summer can exceed the resident population several times over on a single day.
-The car-free status is not a lifestyle statement — it is the island's actual condition, enforced by geography and regulation, and it is what keeps the place liveable.
+Monte Isola has roughly 1,600 year-round residents, who live with ferry timetables and island logistics, and with a seasonal influx that in peak summer can exceed the resident population several times over on a single day.
+The car-free status is not a lifestyle statement.
+It is the island's actual condition, enforced by geography and regulation, and it is what keeps the place liveable.
 Do not try to bring a vehicle on the passenger ferry; it is not possible, and the attempt creates delays for residents.
 Buy from the village shops and the fishers who sell at the quay rather than the day-trip vendors who appear in high summer.
-Greet the bar owners and the women who still weave net cord at home — this is not a performance of craft, it is work.
+Greet the bar owners and the women who still weave net cord at home; this is not a performance of craft, it is work.
 The retifici that still operate are businesses, not museums; if you visit, treat them as such.

 Practical notes